JonKing93/pfdf/docs/api/segments.rst

     ::

         self.relief(relief)
+        self.relief(relief, terminal=True)

     Returns the vertical relief between each stream segment's outlet and the nearest ridge cell as a numpy 1D array.
+If ``terminal=True``, only returns values for the terminal segments.

     :Inputs: * **relief** (*Raster*) -- A vertical relief raster for the watershed
+             * **terminal** (*bool*) -- True to only return values for terminal segments.
+False (default) to return values for all segments.

     :Outputs: *ndarray* -- The vertical relief for each segment